CooperativeActivities/crac-core/README.md

 ###Login-related

 ####THE CREDENTIALS (NAME AND PASSWORD) FOR ATHENTICATION MUST ALWAYS BE DELIVERED IN THE HEADER OF THE REQUEST AS BASIC AUTHENTICATION!
-If this is not the case, the server will just return a message, containing an "unauthorized"-message!
+If this is not the case, the server will just return an "unauthorized"-message!
 ####If the logged in user does not posses the rights for executing the method at a given endpoint, there will be a 403-message as return value.
 Eg.: A user without admin-rights tries to delete another user.